Tao-AI-group/omoponfhir-Rancher-Desktop/README.md

 ## Step 1: Rancher Desktop Installation and Configuration

 Rancher Desktop is an open-source application that provides all the essentials to setup a local Kubernetes environment for development.
+Rancher Desktop can be downloaded from https://rancherdesktop.io/

-To follow teh next instructions You need to download it from https://github.com/rancher-sandbox/rancher-desktop/releases/download/v1.15.1/Rancher.Desktop-1.15.1.aarch64.dmg and install it on a Mac Computer.
+To follow the next instructions, I am using this version: https://github.com/rancher-sandbox/rancher-desktop/releases/download/v1.15.1/Rancher.Desktop-1.15.1.aarch64.dmg

 After installtion, and you need to configure